 Light rain and falling temperatures greet everyone as we arrive at Yasudaya Ryokan (安田屋旅館) in Uchiura, a seaside village in Numazu, Shizuoka Prefecture for the 10th Butaitanbou Summit (第10回舞台探訪サミットin沼津), held on 2017 September 16.
-This is the annual all hands meeting for the Butaitanbou Community ( 舞台探訪者コミュニティ), or BTC, the highly engaged core of manga and anime-induced tourism in Japan.
+This is the annual all hands meeting for the Butaitanbou Community ( 舞台探訪者コミュニティ), or BTC, the highly engaged core of manga and anime-induced travel in Japan.
 Fans of Love Live!
 Sunshine!! will recognize Yasudaya as the model for the hot spring inn run by the family of series protagonist Takami Chika.

 The weather is gloomy, a warning of approaching typhoon Talim.
 However spirits are anything but, as we know we’ll be safely cocooned inside the ryokan with all of our good friends for the rest of the day and, for those staying the night, late into the evening and following morning.

 I’m a quiet person in general, more so when I have to switch into my third language.
 But even I can’t contain my excitement, unleashing my still broken Japanese as I see familiar faces waiting to receive us inside the inn’s large genkan.